mjvo/vms202d/content/slides/2019-08-26/_index.md

 ---

-**Culture**
+## Culture

+--

+* "the best that has been thought and said"

+--

-: *"the shared practices of a group, com­munity, or society, through which meaning is made out of the visual, aural, and textual world of representations."*
+* "the shared practices of a group, com­munity, or society, through which meaning is made out of the visual, aural, and textual world of representations."

 ---
 background-image: url(visual_culture.png)